 Quite often, it’s a prospective client, or an entrepreneur in one of the places I hang out and share advice or answer questions from time to time, who wants to know about advice they’ve been given by someone else.
 And I tell them it’s bad, and why.

-This advice made me want to add a comment and explain exactly why it was bad advice.
+This particular advice made me want to add a comment and explain exactly why it was bad advice.

 BUT …